PavanRangani/docs/docs/prd/investments-views/capital-calls-and-distributions.md

         - Shows `Draft` tag for draft activity.
         - If name is too long, shows name in multiline.
 (Never shows elipsis)
     - Issue Date
+    - Due Date
+        - Shows the activity due date.
+        - If task is not done, shows Overdue due date in red color.
     - Activity Type
         - Shows type of activity.
     - Stock